-Prime Minister Shri Narendra Modi had a warm and productive meeting with H.E.
-Mr. Joseph R. Biden, President of the United States of America, on 24 May 2022, in Tokyo.
-The meeting resulted in substantive outcomes which will add depth and momentum to the bilateral partnership.
+Prime Minister Shri Narendra Modi had a warm and productive meeting with His Excellency Joseph R. Biden, President of the United States of America, on 24 September 2021.

-The Leaders exchanged views on regional issues of mutual interest including South Asia and in the Indo-Pacific region, reaffirming their shared vision for a free, open and inclusive Indo-Pacific region.
+The Leaders also exchanged views about the Indo-Pacific region, and reaffirmed their shared vision for a free, open and inclusive Indo-Pacific region.

 India and the USA also agreed to continue working together in international organisations, given their convergence of strategic perspectives and shared interests on global issues such as climate change and terrorism.

 Prime Minister Modi invited President Biden and the First Lady Dr. Jill Biden to visit India.
 The two leaders agreed to continue their high-level dialogue, advance the robust bilateral ties and enrich their global partnership.

 Each of the subjects mentioned by @POTUS are crucial for the India-USA friendship.
 His efforts on COVID-19, mitigating climate change and the Quad are noteworthy: PM @narendramodi pic.twitter.com/aIM2Ihe8Vb— PMO India (@PMOIndia) September 24, 2021

 President @JoeBiden mentioned Gandhi Ji’s Jayanti.
 Gandhi Ji spoke about Trusteeship, a concept which is very important for our planet in the times to come: PM @narendramodi pic.twitter.com/m3Qv1O0XOD— PMO India (@PMOIndia) September 24, 2021